cybercryptio/d1-entityframework/documentation/user_manual.md

 ## Overview

-The integration works by encrypted and decrypting data transparently, using [Encryptonize&reg;](https://github.com/cyber-crypt-com/encryptonize-core/) when queried or store in the database.
+The integration works by encrypting and decrypting data transparently, using [Encryptonize&reg;](https://github.com/cyber-crypt-com/encryptonize-core/) when querying or storing in the database.
 Selected parts of the data is encrypted from the application to the database in such a way that the database itself never receives the data in plain text.

 When data is stored in the database the data will be encrypted by making a request to the Encryptonize service, before it is stored in the database.
 An exception is thrown if the application does not have permissions to encrypt data or the Encryptonize service is not available.